M-SanchZ/practicing-with-DNS/README.md

-### Step-by-Step Tutorial for DNS and CNAME Exercises on DC-1 and Client-1 in Azure
+### Step-by-Step Tutorial for DNS and CNAME Exercises on DC-1 and Client-1 in Azure (These are VMs I have previously set up)

 #### **Pre-Requisite: Turn on VMs**
 1. **Log into the Azure Portal**: